Apply to a Master's programme

 Swedish admission round

-If you are an EU/EEA citizen (or if you already have a residence permit in Sweden or the EU/EEA) and you have missed the international application round, it may be possible for you to apply for some programmes and courses in the Swedish admission round.
+If you are an EU/EEA citizen (or if you already have a residence permit in Sweden or the EU/EEA) and you have missed the international application round, in some cases it may be possible for you to apply for specific programmes and courses in the Swedish admission round.
 However, please note that most international programmes will not be open for applications in this admission round.

-In the case that you are able to apply for your programme in the Swedish admission round, you apply at the national application website for Swedish students www.antagning.se.
+If you can apply for your programme in the Swedish admission round, you do so at the national application website for Swedish students www.antagning.se.
 The website is entirely in Swedish, but the steps for applying are the same as when you apply through www.universityadmissions.se.

-Please be aware that the admission results are announced very close to the start of the academic semester.
-Therefore, students who need a Swedish residence permit will not have time to obtain one before the start of the semester.
-Due to Uppsala's housing situation, students admitted during the second admission round must also be aware that it will be extremely difficult to arrange accommodation at such a late time.
+Please be aware that the Swedish admission results are announced very close to the start of the academic semester.
+Therefore, if you need a Swedish residence permit, you will not have time to obtain one before the start of the semester.
+Due to Uppsala's housing situation, it will also be extremely difficult to arrange accommodation at such short notice.